pilotgary/SV08-PZ-Probe/README.md

 I did a full bed mesh which showed a horrendous amount of curvature (almost 1mm) and probably explains the gouges in the bed when running the automatic Z compensation when the printer was new.
 Attempts to adding packing to flatten the bed didn't produce adequate results.
 As I had removed the magatic sheet and the PZ-Probe doesn't need a metalic surface, I tried using a 350mm x 350mm x 6mm sheet of glass as the bed.
 This works well as the hard surface triggers the probe more reliably.

 Running the mesh with the glass bed cold, showed it was not as flat as hoped, but better with a range of 0.25mm.
-Rotating the glass 90 degrees and repeating the mesh showed that the curvature rotated with the bed, so it probe has to be reading true.
+Rotating the glass 90 degrees and repeating the mesh showed that the curvature rotated with the bed, so the probe has to be reading true.

 <img alt="Glass1" src="./assets/Glass1.jpg" height="240"> <img alt="Glass2" src="./assets/Glass2.jpg" height="240"> <img alt="Glass3" src="./assets/Glass3.jpg" height="240"> <img alt="Glass4" src="./assets/Glass4.jpg" height="240">

 ## The future

-This is still a work in progress with more work required on the macros.
-I also plan to switch the virtual X and Y endstops to microswitches.
+This is still a work in progress with more work required, espcially on the macros.
+I also plan to switch the virtual X and Y endstops over to microswitches.